Liliane Lijn: Career

 From 1983 to 1990 she became a member of the Council of Management of the Byam Shaw Art School.
 In 1986 she exhibited the computer-controlled drama entitled Conjunction of Opposites at Arte e Scienza at the prestigious Venice Biennale XLII.
 During the nineties, Lijn turned her attention inward, using her own body often with video functioning as memory encapsulated in light.

 Guy Brett, an early curator of kinetic art, states that much of Lijn's work is an attempt to "integrate light (neon, video, fire) with bronze.
 To transmute a traditional material into a new and vibrant element by juxtaposing it with new technologies".
 In 1992, Lijn's work The Inner Light was erected on a site overlooking the River Kennet in Reading, England.

 In 2005, Lijn received an Honorary Degree, Doctor of Letters, from the University of Warwick and an ACE International Artist Fellowship - a residency at the Space Sciences Laboratory, University of California, Berkeley, in partnership with NASA and the Leonardo Network.
 From 2005 to 2009 Lijn developed, in collaboration with astronomer John Vallerga, Solar Hills, a large scale solar installation in the landscape.
 Further outcomes of Lijn's NASA residency were Stardust Ruins; installations using aerogel and video projections; an exhibition at Riflemaker, London in 2008 and Inner Space Outer Space, a digital film made with Richard Wilding using interviews with scientists both at SSL and NASA, and previewed at the AV festival in Newcastle upon Tyne, March 2010.

 She had two solo shows in 2018, Lady of the Wild Things in Rodeo London and Cosmic Dramas in Rodeo Piraeus.
 Lijn is Artist in Residence at Universe 02, Astroparticle and Cosmology Laboratory, Paris since 2017.
 Lijn was commissioned by University of Leeds for a major sculpture, Converse Column, a nine-meter high kinetic text work.

+In 2024-2025, a retrospective of her work, "Arise Alive", was organised by Haus der Kunst Munchen and mumok – Museum moderner Kunst Stiftung Ludwig Wien, in collaboration with Tate St Ives.

+Collections

+Lijn's work is held in multiple collections worldwide, including Tate, The British Museum, the Henry Moore Foundation, the Museum of Modern Art (MoMA), The Chicago Institute, Musée de la Ville de Paris, The Morgan Library & Museum, and the Victoria and Albert Museum.